PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 11:23:53
+Last updated: 2024-04-02 11:25:56
-Random Quote: When people are like each other they tend to like each other. - Tony Robbins
+Random Quote: Always remember that you are absolutely unique.
+Just like everyone else. - Margaret Mead